Plan your Visit

 - Prices effective as of 12th October, 2015

 We are committed to making the Maritime Museum accessible to everyone.
-Most of the museum’s facilities can be accessed by all customers.
+Most of the Museum’s facilities can be accessed by all customers.
 Most exhibits have ramp access and wheelchairs can be booked onsite – support animals are also welcome.
+Sailings on TED ASHBY are wheelchair accessible.

 If you have any questions about accessibility, please don’t hesitate to contact us.